-Ask your child(ren) to write down the answers to the following questions, which appear on page 100 of the Kingdom Quest strategy guide, or you can discuss them individually or in a group.
+Ask your child(ren) to write down the answers to the following questions, which appear on page 96 of the Kingdom Quest strategy guide, or you can discuss them individually or in a group.
 At the end of the lesson, ask your participant(s) to reevaluate their answers and then affirm any areas in which they have matured in their understanding.

-- 1. Describe a time when you had to bounce back after being disappointed. - 2.
-When is it okay to feel disappointed? - 3.
-True or False?
-If you want to be resilient, you have to ignore your feelings.
-Explain your answer.
+- 1. Resilience is defined as the capacity to recover quickly from difficulties; toughness.
+Describe a time you showed resilience after being disappointed.
+What lesson did you learn from the experience? - 2.
+Do you believe it is okay to feel disappointed? - 3.
+Many feel that if you want to be resilient, you have to ignore your feelings.
+Do you agree or disagree with this statement?

-Talk with your child(ren) about how they would respond in each of the situations listed on page 101 of the Kingdom Quest strategy guide.
+Talk with your child(ren) about how they would respond in each of the situations listed on page 97 of the Kingdom Quest strategy guide.

-Discuss practical things they can do to handle the challenging situations they listed on page 101.
+Discuss practical things they can do to handle the challenging situations they listed on page 97.
 For example, if they don't handle changes in their plans or schedule well, discuss ways of coping.
 Perhaps they can ask others to share plans and schedules early enough to allow time for your child(ren) to adjust to the change.

-In addition to discussing the material on page 102, share the following extended metaphor with your child(ren).
+In addition to discussing the material on page 98, share the following extended metaphor with your participant(s).
 Watch the YouTube clip from Key 11, but this time discuss the emotions of the losing team and what those teammates must do in order to rebound.